lucionardelli/Wunderground-Crawler/README.md

 # Weather Data Scraper

-This is a Scrapy spider designed to scrape weather data from this site: https://www.wunderground.com/dashboard/pws/
+This is a crappy spider designed to scrape weather data from this site: https://www.wunderground.com/dashboard/pws/

 ## Setup